 Publishing a New Version of an Existing Crate

-When you’ve made changes to your crate and are ready to release a new version, you change the version value specified in your Cargo.toml and republish.
+When you’ve made changes to your crate and are ready to release a new version, you change the version value specified in your Cargo.toml file and republish.
 Use the Semantic Versioning rules at http://semver.org/ to decide what an appropriate next version number is based on the kinds of changes you’ve made.
 Then run cargo publish to upload the new version.

 Removing Versions from Crates.io with cargo yank

-While you can’t remove previous versions of a crate, you can prevent any future projects from adding them as a new dependency.
-This is useful when a version of a crate ends up being broken for one reason or another.
-For situations such as this, Cargo supports yanking a version of a crate.
+Although you can’t remove previous versions of a crate, you can prevent any future projects from adding them as a new dependency.
+This is useful when a crate version is broken for one reason or another.
+In such situations, Cargo supports yanking a crate version.

 Yanking a version prevents new projects from starting to depend on that version while allowing all existing projects that depend on it to continue to download and depend on that version.
-Essentially, a yank means that all projects with a Cargo.lock will not break, while any future Cargo.lock files generated will not use the yanked version.
+Essentially, a yank means that all projects with a Cargo.lock will not break, and any future Cargo.lock files generated will not use the yanked version.

 To yank a version of a crate, run cargo yank and specify which version you want to yank: